StefanHaslhofer/AudioFeatureExtractor/Assignment3/protocol.md

 *Weka* was used for classifications.

-I figured out that the mean of the z-axis and the mean of the total acceleration had a negative impact on the result.
+I figured out that the mean of the z-axis and the mean of the total acceleration had a negative impact on the result (in contradiction to my initial assumption stated in section 4).
 Therefore, I removed them.

 **a) J48**